by Carolyn Thomas ♥ @HeartSisters

 - recurrent miscarriages

-- intrauterine growth restriction (IUGR: low birth weight/full term baby)
+- intrauterine growth restriction (IUGR: a low birth weight/full term baby)

 - premature delivery